osushibui/blush/README.md

-# chiisai
+# Blush
-The discord bot for osu!Yozora
+The in-game-integration bot for the Shibui discord.
+This bot is forked from osuYozora, though it has heavy changes.

 Commands: